mdn/content/files/en-us/web/http/headers/alt-svc/index.md

 The HTTP **`Alt-Svc`** response header lets a server indicate that another network location (the "alternative service") can be treated as authoritative for that origin when making future requests.

-Doing so allows new protocol versions to be advertised without affecting in-flight requests, and can also help servers manage traffic.
-Using an alternative service is not visible to the end user; it does not change the URL or the origin of the request, and does not introduce additional round trips.
+Doing so allows new protocol versions to be advertised without affecting in-flight requests and can also help servers manage traffic.
+Using an alternative service is not visible to the end user; it does not change the URL or the origin of the request and does not introduce additional round trips.

 <table class="properties">
   <tbody>